FAQs About Costa Rica

 Where should I exchange money for Costa Rica?

-Exchanging in advance of your trip at your local bank is a good idea if you don't speak Spanish.
+Exchanging in advance of your trip at your local bank is a good idea, especially if you don't speak Spanish and/or don't want to use ATMs.

-It's always good to check the market rate (Google it) and ask the exchange rate being provided before exchanging money.
+It's always good to check the market rate (Google it) and ask the exchange rate being provided before exchanging money, but remember, you can avoid this dilemma altogether by arriving with CRC OR using an ATM in Costa Rica to take out money in the local currency!

 How much money should I bring to Costa Rica?